Diamondbacks vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the favorite in six of their past 10 games and have won five of those contests.
+- In seven games over the last 10 matchups when favored by sportsbooks, the Diamondbacks have a record of 6-1.

-- The Diamondbacks and their opponents have combined to hit the over two times in their last 10 games with a total.
+- In their last 10 games with a total, the Diamondbacks and their opponents have combined to hit the over three times.

-- The Diamondbacks have four wins against the spread in their last seven chances.
+- The Diamondbacks have a record of 4-2-0 ATS over their last 10 games.

 Discover More About This Game